AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 # Install an extension

-Code that extends or customizes {{site.data.var.ee}} and {{site.data.var.ce}} behavior is called an extension.
+Code that extends or customizes Adobe Commerce and Magento Open Source behavior is called an extension.
 You can optionally package and distribute extensions on the [Commerce Marketplace](https://marketplace.magento.com) or another extension distribution system.

 Extensions include: